nablarch/nablarch-document/en/application_framework/application_framework/libraries/exclusive_control.rst

   }

  .. important::
-  The version numbers will not be inherited between screens, if ( :java:extdoc:`HttpExclusiveControlUtil.checkVersions <nablarch.common.web.exclusivecontrol.HttpExclusiveControlUtil.checkVersions(nablarch.fw.web.HttpRequest-nablarch.fw.ExecutionContext)>` ) does not perform the version check.
+  The version numbers will not be inherited between screens, if ( :java:extdoc:`HttpExclusiveControlUtil.checkVersions <nablarch.common.web.exclusivecontrol.HttpExclusiveControlUtil.checkVersions(nablarch.fw.web.HttpRequest,nablarch.fw.ExecutionContext)>` ) does not perform the version check.

 Update button on the confirmation screen (confirmation → complete)